neolao/soccer-session/README.md

 ## Installation

 1. Create `users.json` and make it writable by PHP
-2. Make the folder `session` writable
+2. Make the folder `session` writable by PHP
 3. The web server should target the folder `www`

 ### Example for nginx with php-fpm